CKSR-FM: Switch to FM

 On June 9, 2000, the CRTC gave approval to CHWK to switch to FM, to operate at 98.3 MHz.
 In preparation for the switch, in September that year, CHWK, CKMA, and CKGO changed call signs as well as CHWK adopted the old CKSR name, while CKMA became CFSR and CKGO changed to CKIS.
 On December 15, CKIS was approved to move to FM at 100.5, and CFSR got the green light on June 5, 2001, to move to 107.1 FM.
 On August 31, 2001, the switch took place as the stations (with CKSR as the originating broadcaster) adopted the on-air brand 98.3 Star FM and dropped their oldies format for adult contemporary; their old AM frequencies would continue simulcasting CKSR until December.
 Former CHWK co-owner Murdo Maclachlan died on July 8, 2003, in North Vancouver at age 93.
 CFSR ceased rebroadcasting CKSR on March 24, 2005, at noon as it became CKQC-FM, airing a separate schedule of contemporary country music, while the CFSR calls were transferred to CKIS.
 Bill Wolfe, another former co-owner of CHWK, died on June 1, 2005, at the age of 77.

 In an announcement made in 2007, the historic CHWK call letters were planned to be brought back by Manitoba-based Golden West Broadcasting, which had applied to the CRTC for a licence for an FM station in Chilliwack, to operate on 89.5 FM if the application was successful.
-The application by Golden West Broadcasting was denied by the CRTC on May 30, 2008, in favor of an application by Radio CJVR Ltd. (later called Fabmar Communications Ltd., the owner of Melfort, Saskatchewan, station CJVR-FM, since acquired by the Jim Pattison Group), which began using the CHWK calls for its new station when it went on the air with a test signal on February 11, 2009, then officially launched on Friday, February 20 at 12:05pm.
+The application by Golden West Broadcasting was denied by the CRTC on May 30, 2008, in favour of an application by Radio CJVR Ltd. (later called Fabmar Communications Ltd., the owner of Melfort, Saskatchewan, station CJVR-FM, since acquired by the Jim Pattison Group), which began using the CHWK calls for its new station when it went on the air with a test signal on February 11, 2009, then officially launched on Friday, February 20 at 12:05pm.

 In 2011, CKSR changed its branding slightly to Star 98.3.
 The station also changed its logo.